 Legitimate solar companies don't need to pressure you into signing immediately.
 Phrases like "This deal expires tonight" or "I can only give you this price if you sign now" are classic high-pressure tactics used by disreputable operators.

-4. No NETCC Membership
+4. No Industry Membership

 5. Cash-Only Payment